lxm11r/ServerlessMicroservices/Solutionguide/01-Build-and-push-locally-solution.md

 git fetch REMOTE_NAME
 git checkout REMOTE_NAME/BRANCH -- path/to/directory
 ```
 You can check if the services run locally on you Computer.
 Therefor in a terminal direct to the folder of the frontend and run `npm install`.
 In a second terminal go to the folder of the backend and do the same.
 After that you should be able to run `npm run dev` on both terminals and open the application in your localhost.
+Ideally push the Flightbooker into a personal repository as you are going to need it for making changes and using gitHub Actions later.